 Cinterion® EMS31 IoT wireless module.
 The Gemalto LTE-M solution features power-efficient performance enabling battery life of 10 years or more, extended coverage for improved in-building and in-ground penetration and IoT-optimized speeds of 300 Kbps downlink and 375 Kbps uplink.
 Gemalto’s EMS31 LTE-M module provides the advantage of both incremental and full FOTA update capabilities to meet any solution need.

 NB-IoT, or Narrowband IoT, extends the cost and power efficiency of LTE-M to large fleets of IoT devices, connecting up to 50,000 IoT devices per NB-IoT cell.

 NB-IoT takes network efficiency to new heights, increasing the capacity to support a massive number of new connections using only a portion of the available spectrum.
-This efficiency, in turn, minimizes power consumption enabling a battery life of more than 10 years.
+This efficiency, in turn, minimizes power consumption enabling battery life of more than ten years.

 NB-IoT penetrates deep underground and into enclosed spaces providing 20+dB coverage indoors.